RabaDaba1/movie-review-classification/README.md

 The baseline model is a simple neural network that consists of an embedding layer, a global average pooling layer, and a dense layer with sigmoid activation.
 The embedding layer maps each word index to a vector of 10 dimensions.

-The model is a single Bidirectional LSTM layer with 32 units.
+Final model is a single Bidirectional LSTM layer with 32 units.
 The model uses pre-trained GloVe 100D embeddings to improve its performance.

 ## Training